NeCTAR-RC/novanet2neutron/README.md

 "simple" and "flat" meaning one or more shared provider networks (neutron speak)

-It currently only supports 1 or 2 networks per compute node but it should be simple to extend.
-It assumes that the control pane will be unavailable during the migration.
+It requires that the control pane will be unavailable to users during the migration.
-Instance traffic will be largely unaffected with a ~5 second downtime while renaming the interfaces.
-The nova-api-metadata service will also be stopped during the migration
+Instance traffic will largely be unaffected with a ~5 second downtime while renaming the interfaces.
+The nova-api-metadata service will also be unavailable during the migration

 Steps to migrate
 ================